rolfvandam/unknownfilm/README.md

     }

 This project includes the scraper used to get the imdb title information.
 It can be run with `python manage.py updateindex`.

+This is the second version of the site.
+It the backend has been rewritten to use the Django REST framework.
+The frontend has been rewritten to use React with Reflux.